Presenters

 Helena Prins

-Helena Prins (she/her) is an advisor of learning and teaching at BCcampus, where she coordinates the Facilitating Learning Online (FLO) portfolio.
+Helena Prins (she/her) is a Learning & Teaching Advisor at BCcampus, where she coordinates the Facilitating Learning Online (FLO) portfolio.
 She began her career as a high school teacher in South Africa.
 Over the past 20 years, she has taught students of all ages and stages on four continents.
 A golden thread throughout her career has been breaking down barriers to learning.
-Prior to joining BCcampus in 2020, she worked as a career learning and development advisor at Royal Roads University.
-As an immigrant she continues to value the opportunity to support all students, especially international students, in finding and building their career path in Canada.
-She is a certified career strategist with Career Professionals Canada and associate faculty at Royal Roads University.
-Helena can be reached via email or by LinkedIn.
+Helena holds a Doctor of Education in Adult Learning from the University of Calgary.
+Helena can be reached via email at hprins@bccampus.ca, or on LinkedIn.